gpaddis/analytics-renderer/README.md

 }
 ```

 This way you can push the object inside a JavaScript function that accepts the parameters `stepId` and `optionName`, for example.
-To render the Json string, simply call `toJson()` or `toMinifiedJson()` at the end of the chain.
+To render the Json string, simply call `asJson()` or `asMinifiedJson()` at the end of the chain.
 ```php
 $checkout->set('actionField', $actionField)
     ->asJson();